 Account related and negatively marked errors may affect your score, which could have a detrimental effect on whether you’ll qualify for credit in the near future, like a loan or credit card.
 In most cases, errors in personal information don’t influence your score, however, they could impact your ability to receive alerts around fraud or reporting issues.

-Step 2 – review your credit reports
+Step 2 – Review your credit reports

 How exactly are credit reports created?
 Well, the basis is that certain financial services including loan providers, credit card issuers and debt collection/consolidation agencies, may choose to report your financial information to one or more credit bureaus (depending on who they are affiliated with).
 The credit bureaus collect this information and are legally allowed to seek out public records to put together the information in order to build a file on you in the form of a report.
-The three main national credit bureaus in Australia, (Veda, Dunn & Bradstreet and Experian).
-They can share your information to prospective credit providers or companies that have legal grounds to request it.
+The three main national credit bureaus in Australia, (Illion, Equifax and Experian).
+They can share your information with prospective credit providers or companies that have legal grounds to request it.
 Credit bureaus and data companies are subject to regulations, such as the Australian CR Act 2014 (Credit Reporting), to maintain that the information on your report is accurate.

 How do I get a credit report?